How to become an IT Contractor

 Cons of IT contracting

-- Lack of job security (especially during 'tough times').
-But then again, many permanent jobs aren't really secure.
+- There is a lack of job security (especially during ‘tough times’).
+But then again, many permanent jobs aren’t really secure.

-- You only get paid when you actually work - no holiday pay, sick pay, or other benefits.
+- You only get paid when you work.

-- You will have more paperwork to deal with (if you have a limited company).
+- You will have more paperwork to deal with (if you have a limited company) – although a good accountant will take this off your hands for a monthly fee.

-- You will have to negotiate punitive tax laws, particularly IR35.
+- You will have to negotiate punitive tax laws implemented by successive governments, particularly IR35.
+Again, with correct professional advice, you should be able to deal with such issues.

-- You may need to develop additional sales and networking skills to help secure fresh contract work.
+- Alongside the obvious technical skills you already possess by virtue of your chosen profession, you will need to develop additional sales and networking skills to help secure fresh contract work.

 For most contractors, the pros of IT contracting nearly always seem to outweigh the cons.
 If you've already decided to become a contractor, chances are you have the temperament to take a chance and take control of your own career.